 But McLaughlin tells a different story.
 He told detectives that he was in the neighborhood driving around when Zimmerman started yelling at him and followed him.
 He said Zimmerman got out of his car and approached his vehicle trying to pull him out of his car.
 He says he got his pistol and fired 3 rounds.
 McLaughlin says when he drove off he did not know if the person was injured or not.

 Police was able to arrest McLaughlin at his home after obtaining surveillance footage that captured the defendant's car.

 Detectives were able to trace the license plate on the vehicle back to McLaughlin.

-McLaughlin's father reached out to Q13 News saying his son has never used heroin but rather that he took oxycodone prescribed to him by a surgeon after hip surgery.
+Shortly after McLaughlin's arrest, his father reached out to Q13 News saying his son has never used heroin but that he took oxycodone prescribed to him by a surgeon after hip surgery.

 In an update to this case, a jury found McLaughlin not guilty after the defense laid out their case in court.

 Court documents filed by the defense state that when Zimmerman confronted McLaughlin and tried to pull him out of the car, McLaughlin told him he had a gun.